 2021 International Energy Conservation Code (IECC)

 Montana is currently enforcing the 2018 International Energy Conservation Code.
-The adoption of the most recent version, the 2021 IECC with associated above-code appendices (Solar Ready + Zero Code Appendices), is up for adoption at the state-level this fall.
+The adoption of the most recent version, the 2021 IECC with associated above-code appendices (Solar Ready + Commercial Zero Code Appendix), is up for adoption at the state-level this fall.
 Once it passes through the Montana Code Council, local jurisdictions will have the opportunity to adopt new building codes in full at the city-level.

 Why it Matters